mazen93m/Flightify-2.0/README.md

 ## Usage
 Before using the system insert your open weather api code in the Pull_Forecast_api_openweather.py script in line 102.
 See instructions below.

-If historic data is updated, then begin with the Data Cleaning Tool and follow the installation order.\
-If no change in historic data, begin with the Forecast Module, then proceed to Tableau Dashboard, then Shape File Module.

 ```python

 #Insert api key in the code line in the script, Pull_Forecast_api_openweather.py line 102